CompassMSP/PublicScripts/ActiveDirectory/ADPasswordProtection/README.md

 ````

 # Updates
 To update the HIBP hash database you will run the following command.
 This will grab the update NTLM hashes file from HBIP and update database on the DC.

-Once this completes it will run an audit.
+The script will run a password audit on the primary domain controller once it installs successfully.

+Please make sure to run this on all domain controllers.

 ````powershell
 Invoke-Expression (New-Object Net.WebClient).DownloadString('https://raw.githubusercontent.com/CompassMSP/PublicScripts/master/ActiveDirectory/ADPasswordProtection/Update-ADPasswordProtection.ps1'); Update-ADPasswordProtection -NotificationEmail '<email>' -SMTPRelay '<smtpServer>' -FromEmail '<fromEmail>'